 - Hair Blow dryer can help keep stitches dry.

 - Clean area well after opening bowels.

 - Rest.
-Have people visit you and your baby in first weeks you are home.
+Have people visit you and your baby in the first weeks you are home.
 Don’t rush around visiting them.